rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 systemd
 ```

-This VIP, corresponds to the IP address used by customers to access future cluster services.
+This VIP corresponds to customers' IP addresses so they can access future cluster services.
 You must assign it to one of the nodes.
 Then, if a failure occurs, the cluster will switch this resource from one node to another to ensure continuity of service.

 ```bash
 pcs resource create myclusterVIP ocf:heartbeat:IPaddr2 ip=192.168.1.12 cidr_netmask=24 op monitor interval=30s
 ```

-The `ocf:heartbeat:IPaddr2` argument contains three fields that provide pacemaker with :
+The `ocf:heartbeat:IPaddr2` argument contains three fields that provide Pacemaker with the following:

 * the standard (here `ocf`)
 * the script namespace (here `heartbeat`)